jansheikkinen/ihcpl/README.md

 - Number: integers and floats; cannot contain a leading or trailing '.'
 - Bool: true or false; technically defined as words equal to 1 and 0
 - String: a string of characters
-- Block: a block of code; blocks with names are called words
+- Block: a block of code, internally represented as a string; blocks with names are called words

 ### Built-in Words
 - read (void -> block): parse user input as a block and push to stack